talkkonnect/talkkonnect/README.md

 trailing msecs tags.
 * To use the rotary encoder you will also have to define in the io section pins for rotarya,rotaryb and button, since they are inputs the chipid has to be 0 and the device has to be rotaryecoder.
+* The memory channel features enable you to define a GPIO name to a favourite channel.
+You can have up to 4 buttons for memory channels.

 #### The Volume Button Step Section
 * This setting allows you to define the increase or decrease step of volume adjustment.
 This setting will depend on your preference and sound card used.